JorgeEdson/design-patterns-with-c-sharp/README.md

 # Abstract Factory
 With this pattern we are able to use a flexible algorithm capable of creating ("manufacturing") according to specific compositions Different Types of Entities

+# Singleton
+The purpose of this pattern is to ensure that only one instance of a class is used.